sannnn1234/Testing-Linux-and-Servers_Herovired/README.md

 ##  Overview
 This repository contains the implementation for setting up and managing a **secure, monitored, and well-maintained development environment** as part of a DevOps assignment.

-The objective of this project is to assist a **Senior DevOps Engineer** in:
+The objective of this project in:

 - Monitoring system performance
 - Managing user access securely